HENRICO COUNTY, Va. -- The owner of the Lakeside's Vintage Glass and Pottery shop says that everything in his shop has a story.

 The shop boasts hundreds of thousands of pieces from the Depression to Disco days.

-“I’m so glad when we sell something because that means we can put something else out," Bottom said.
+“I’m so glad when we sell something because that means we can put something else out," Bottoms said.

 Every piece organized by date and designer, and the shop has sections upon sections for any and all needs.

 “If one customer comes in looking for Waterford Crystal.
-We have one section for Waterford Crystal," says Don.
+We have one section for Waterford Crystal," Bottoms said.

 The 66-year-old said he got into the glass game late in life, explaining that he bought his first piece in 2000.
 Since then, Don has been scouring flea markets and estate sales to build his brittle empire.

 “I’ve got a warehouse.
-Two leased garages and two houses full and storage unit," Bottom said.
+Two leased garages and two houses full and storage unit," Bottoms said.